Learn English with the Radio: 13 Great Shows + 4 Steps to Use Them

 As the name suggests, this show focuses on anything that’s popular in the fields of movies, music, books or culture in general.
 Usually the show hosts chat among themselves about a show, an event or a trend they’ve observed recently.
 They also interview authors, film makers, musicians and other famous personalities.

-Although it’s a part of the NPR, an American radio station, the content of the show appeals to the general English-speaking world.
+Although it’s a part of NPR, an American radio station, the content of the show appeals to the general English-speaking world.
 They select works from all over the world that might help learners connect to this show more.
 Generally the speakers use American English, but that can change depending on the guest who’s invited to speak.

 Since there are several speakers who sometimes talk over one another (talk simultaneously), only intermediate to advanced learners should use it for listening practice.